jcangas/version_info/README.md

     end

-Create a file to store your version data.
-By default the file is named version_info.yml:
+Create a file to store your version data:

     ---
     major: 0